 So many options for getting married in Thailand!
 KohSamui.
 Phuket.
 Khao Lak.
 Phi Phi Island.
 Lamai Beach…

 So many beautiful wedding locations.
 So beautiful, so simple…But wait!

 Now that you’re thinking about getting married in Thailand, it’s important to know what will happen, if you do marry in Thailand.

 There are a lot of legal procedures to take care of!

 If you want a wedding which is properly recognized in Australia, you need to know that you will spend 4 to 5 days in Bangkok visiting embassies and filling out forms.

-What couples are now doing instead, quite sensibly, is to get “legally married” in Australia before their Thailand holiday.
+What couples are now doing instead, quite sensibly, is to get “legally married” in a Simple Wedding in Australia before their Thailand holiday.
 These couples then have a non-legal (but beautiful!) wedding ceremony in Thailand.

 Take a look at the following steps involved to have your wedding “legally registered” in Thailand and you’ll see what we mean:

 - Visit the Australian Embassy in Thailand (in Bangkok) (ensure your passport is up to date and valid for at least six months.
 Check that there is no Thailand public holiday because Embassies in Thailand will be closed on those days.

 - Apply for an “Affirmation of freedom to Marry” from the embassy.
 This legal form makes clear that you are legally able to marry.
 In most cases you will have to return the next day to collect this form.
 You will need to provide your passport and proof of termination of any former marriage, for instance divorce, or death certificate).
 Photocopied documents won’t be accepted so make sure you bring the originals.